IBM/db2-samples/db2_graph/README.md

         db2 -tvf 02_import.sql
         db2 -tvf 03_foreignKeys.sql

-4. The demo uses the IBM Db2 python package, for proper setup review the requirements for your system https://github.com/ibmdb/python-ibmdb#-pre-requisites

-        When using miniconda any environment variables you need to set are relative to the miniconda installation, for example:
-        export DYLD_LIBRARY_PATH=/Users/<user>/miniconda3/envs/graphdemo/lib/python3.6/site-packages/clidriver/lib

-5. The IBM Db2 Graph sample contains a set of Jupyter notebooks to run graph queries and visualize the results.
+4. The IBM Db2 Graph sample contains a set of Jupyter notebooks to run graph queries and visualize the results.
 There are specific package versions required for these notebooks and it is recommended you use miniconda (https://docs.conda.io/en/latest/miniconda.html) to create a graph demo environment:

         # There is an open defect with conda that may cause problems updating conda
         # Refer to https://github.com/conda/conda/issues/9899#issuecomment-638098661 for a workaround: